 If you have a CPU made by AMD, that is one more reason to go with the RX 6600-XT, since they will work together even better.
 Although the RTX 3060 has some advantages, such as more video memory and more shader cores, the RX 6600-XT proves that AMD can still beat Nvidia at their own game and make a better graphics card.
 The benchmarks don’t lie, and overall the RX 6600-XT is the better graphics card.

 - Real Boost Clock: 1777 MHz; Memory Detail: 12GB GDDR6.

 - Real-Time RAY TRACING in games for cutting-edge, hyper-realistic graphics.

-- Dual Fans Cooling offer higher performance cooling and much quieter acoustic noise.
+- Dual Fans offer higher-performance cooling and quieter acoustic noise.

 - 3-Year Warranty & EVGA's Top Notch Technical Support.

 - How to Free Up Space on Windows 10 (with Photos) It can be a real problem when you run out of space on your computer.
 Here’s a guide to freeing up space on Windows 10.

 - The First Computer Virus of Bob Thomas Explained: Everything You Need to Know Who created the first computer virus?
 Learn all the details about the beginning of computer viruses.